thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/agent-types/submit-agent.md

 ## Agent Responsibility

 The **Submit Agent** acts as the "entry-point" of the component for when a message is to be sent.
-Its only task is to make sure that the `SubmitMessage` is transformed to an `AS4Message` using a _Sending Processing Mode_ so that the message can be send correctly to the next MSH.
+Its only task is to make sure that the `SubmitMessage` is transformed to an `AS4Message` using a _Sending Processing Mode_ so that the message can be send correctly by the **Send Agent** to the next MSH

 ## Message Flow